michelin/kafkactl/README.md

 ## Download

-You can download Kafkactl from the project's releases page on GitHub at https://github.com/michelin/kafkactl/releases, which offers three different formats:
+You can download Kafkactl from the [GitHub releases page](https://github.com/michelin/kafkactl/releases) which offers three different formats:

 - JAR (requires Java 21)
 - Windows
 - Linux

-Alternatively, you can use the Docker images available at https://hub.docker.com/repository/docker/michelin/kafkactl.
+Alternatively, you can use the Docker images available on [Docker Hub](https://hub.docker.com/repository/docker/michelin/kafkactl);
-Two kind of images are released:

 - The `kafkactl:<version>` images contains Kafkactl as a JAR application.
 - The `kafkactl:<version>-native` images contains Kafkactl as a native binary.